frslabs/forus-android/README.md

 You can find the latest changelog at [Changelog](CHANGELOG.md).
 Documentation for older versions (3.X.X) can be found [here](https://github.com/frslabs/forus-android/tree/3.X.X).

 ‼ ATTENTION ‼ → BREAKING CHANGE introduced at Forus SDK `v4.2.1`.
 We have introduced a new license format.
-If you are using versions prior to `v4.2.1` and intend to update to `v4.2.1`, contact `support@frslabs.com` for an updated license.
+If you are using versions prior to `v4.2.1` and intend to update to `v4.2.1` or above, contact `support@frslabs.com` for an updated license.

 # Table Of Content